cakephp/docs/en/core-libraries/components/security-component.rst

 .. php:class:: SecurityComponent

 The Security Component creates an easy way to integrate tighter security in your application.
-An interface for managing HTTP-authenticated requests can be created with Security Component.
+It provides methods for various tasks like:

+* Restricting which HTTP methods your application accepts.
+* CSRF protection.
+* Form tampering protection
+* Requiring that SSL be used.
+* Limiting cross controller communication.

-It is configured in the beforeFilter() of your controllers.
-It has several configurable parameters.
-All of these properties can be set directly or through setter methods of the same name.
+Like all components it is configured through several configurable parameters.
+All of these properties can be set directly or through setter methods of the same name in your controller's beforeFilter.

-If an action is restricted using the Security Component it is black-holed as an invalid request which will result in a 404 error by default.
-You can configure this behavior by setting the
-$this->Security->blackHoleCallback property to a callback function in the controller.
-Keep in mind that black holes from all of the Security Component's methods will be run through this callback method.

 By using the Security Component you automatically get `CSRF <http://en.wikipedia.org/wiki/Cross-site_request_forgery>`_ and form tampering protection.
 Hidden token fields will automatically be inserted into forms and checked by the Security component.
-Among other things, a form submission will not be accepted after a certain period of inactivity, which depends on the setting of ``Security.level``.
-On 'high', this timeout is as short as 10 minutes.
-Other token fields include a randomly generated nonce (one-time id) and a hash of fields which (and only which) must be present in the submitted POST data.
+Among other things, a form submission will not be accepted after a certain period of inactivity, which is controlled by the ``csrfExpires`` time.

 If you are using Security component's form protection features and other components that process form data in their ``startup()``